mrbusche/backseatfan.com/_posts/2010-03-12-mike-leach-locker-room-videos.md

   </p>

   <p>
-    I don't really care if he uses the word fuck, but describing Texas as &#8220;Mother Fuckers&#8221; Come on Mike.
+    I don't really care if he uses the word fuck, but describing Texas as "Mother Fuckers" Come on Mike.
 The more you use the words, the less meaning they have.
 That speech doesn't get me me or anyone else motivated for anything, except not playing for you.
   </p>

   <p>